Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 It’s okay to have no idea how you are going to accomplish your goal when you’re first starting out.
 But regardless of how far along you are in your plan to achieve your goal, you must operate from a mindset of absolute belief and faith that you can accomplish it.
 That’s the key to success: even when you set goals strategically, no New Year’s resolutions are achievable without dedication.
 In your mind, if you have no choice but to succeed – if achieving your goal becomes an absolute must – then nothing else matters.
 You’ll do whatever it takes to get there: Sacrifices won’t even be a question, and all excuses will go out the window.

 Should you make New Year’s resolutions if you can’t measure your success?
 No – specificity and tracking your progress is key to success.
 If your New Year’s resolution is to be healthier, how will you measure it?
 Is it making a certain number of meals at home each week instead of eating out?
 Is it walking three miles every day?
 Set a reasonable timeline for your goals, and measure your progress along the way.

 6. Keep going

 As you move forward on your journey, know that there will be challenging times.
+What is the point of New Year’s resolutions if they don’t help you develop perseverance?
 When faced with a setback, or if you feel that you’ve failed completely, don’t give up.
 Move forward and ask yourself, What will it cost me if I don’t accomplish this goal?
 Am I missing out on an incredible career opportunity, will I disappoint my children or miss out on living the life that I want?